jasition/jasition.github.io/_posts/2018-11-07-read-write-multithread.md

 #### Immutability

 The main principle is that everything referenced by an immutable object should be immutable too, vertically deep to theoretically infinite.
-For example, an immutable object should never have a reference to a `java.util.Date`since it is immutable.
+For example, an immutable object should never have a reference to a `java.util.Date` since it is mutable.

 There are a number of ways to implement immutable objects: